Driving in Northern Ireland – road safety for visitors

 - sidelights between sunset and sunrise

 • you must use headlights at night (between half an hour after sunset and half an hour before sunrise)

 • you must use headlights when visibility is seriously reduced - generally to less than 100m

 You may use front and rear fog lights when visibility is reduced but must switch them off when visibility improves.

 You must not use any lights in a way which would dazzle or cause discomfort to other road users, including pedestrians, cyclists and horse riders.

-If you are driving a left-hand drive vehicle you should make sure that, if used, the headlights are adjusted for driving on the left, otherwise you risk being stopped by the police and as a result fined up to £1,000.
+If you are driving a left-hand drive vehicle you should make sure that, if used, the headlights are adjusted for driving on the left, or you risk being stopped by the police and as a result fined up to £1,000.

 Rules of the road

-Always drive on the left side of the road unless road signs or markings indicate otherwise.
+Always drive on the left side of the road unless road signs or markings show different.

 You must remember to keep left every time you drive, every time you come to an intersection and every time you pull out on to a road.

-Always check for other road users and signal your intentions before manoeuvering, for example, driving off, changing position on the road or changing direction and stopping.
+Always check for other road users and signal your intentions before manoeuvring, for example, driving off, changing position on the road or changing direction and stopping.

 Do not cross the centre line unless safely passing or turning off the road.

 Many roads have a single lane each way and some provide passing lanes at intervals.
 Some narrow roads don’t have centre line markings to guide you.

 You must never cross a solid white line on your side of the centre line to overtake a vehicle, as this indicates it is too dangerous to overtake.